-Once a local winner has been chosen, the local winner must:
+Once a loca l winner · has been chosen. the local l winner must:

-- Contact APhA Headquarters to schedule an appointment for the National Competition at APhA-ASP@aphanet.org (This must be done by the winner, not the chapter advisor or local competition coordinator, by February 18, 2023.) - □ Make sure APhA-ASP membership is current.
-Student pharmacists must be an APhA-ASP member to compete in the National Patient Counseling Competition. - Register for APhA2023 Annual Meeting & Exposition. - □ Make airline and hotel reservations after scheduling an appointment and registering for the meeting. - □ Make appropriate financial arrangements with school or local APhA-ASP chapter. - Arrive 10 minutes prior to scheduled appointment. - □ For the preliminary and final round, remember to dress professionally, including a white coat.
+Contact APhA Headquarters to schedule an appointment for the National Competition at APhA-ASP@aphanet.org (This must be done by the winner, not the chapter advisor or local competition coordinator, by January 31, 2024.)
+Make sure APhA-ASP membership is current.
+Student pharmacists must be an APhA-ASP member to compete in the National Patient Counseling Competition.
+Register for APhA2024 Annual Meeting & Exposition.
+Arrive 10 minutes prior to scheduled appointment.
+For the preliminary and final round, remember to dress professionally, including a white coat.

-Deadline: February 18, 2023
+Deadline: